 By Anna Sekula Posted April 16, 2010, 1:46 PM EDT

-To shed light on the recyclability of its packaging and commemorate the 40th annual Earth Day, Friskies and Fancy Feast invited pet owners to fashion art from used cat food cans and showcased the resulting collection of chandeliers, mosaics, and more than 100 other submissions at a feline-inspired gallery on Wednesday night.
+NEW YORK To shed light on the recyclability of its packaging and commemorate the 40th annual Earth Day, Friskies and Fancy Feast invited pet owners to fashion art from used cat food cans and showcased the resulting collection of chandeliers, mosaics, and more than 100 other submissions at a feline-inspired gallery on Wednesday night.
 Littered with cat-scratching pedestals, messages about recycling, and eco-friendly decor, the event drew 100 cat lovers to Openhouse Gallery.

 “Between the two brands, we produce more than three billion cans a year and only 20 percent of those cans are being recycled.
 So there's a huge opportunity for us to increase awareness and show that small changes can have a big impact,” explained Sara Howell, marketing associate for the Fancy Feast brand team.